craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Close the InPrivate window.

-1. Select the **Microsoft 365 admin center** browser window signed in as the supplied tenant administrator.
+1. Select the **Microsoft 365 admin center** browser window signed in as the tenant owner account.

 1. In the **Active Users** list, click **Francisco Chaves**.